Mark Zuckerberg Tells Senate: Election Security Is An 'Arms Race'

 The remarkable hearing is a bit of a spectacle, at least by Senate committee hearing standards.
 It's also Zuckerberg's first appearance before Congress.
 He is the only witness in the hours-long joint session and will also be testifying before the House Energy and Commerce Committee on Wednesday.

-Facebook is reeling from the Cambridge Analytica scandal, after news publicly broke that millions of Facebook users' data had been improperly shared with a data analytics firm that worked with the Trump campaign.
+Facebook is reeling from the Cambridge Analytica scandal, after news broke that millions of Facebook users' data had been improperly shared with a data analytics firm that worked with the Trump campaign.
 The Federal Trade Commission has confirmed it is investigating how user privacy has been handled at Facebook.

 On Tuesday, the company began informing users who were affected.
 You can check this page on Facebook's help site to see if you're among that number.